Stuycs-K/final-project-4-zhans-hatzigeorgioun/WORKLOG.md

 ### May 25, 2023
 Found the bug with encrypt and why it wasn't working.
 Only taking in two key squares instead of four

+### May 26, 2023
+Encryption better demo print, logic is still in progress, some parts of logic have been implemented

 ## References and Resources

 https://www.dcode.fr/four-squares-cipher